bright/new-www/content/our-areas/build-a-strong-team-with-agile-workshops.md

   We work directly with your software developers and we have the experience to help you solve your project management and process problems.
 We offer face to face meetings (across Europe) and online workshops as well.
-button: let's talk
+button: let's talk Agile
-button2: book workshops
+button2: let's talk Agile
 published: true
 show_case_study: true
 show_technology_stack: true